 Namak Para/ Shakar Para

-Namak para and shakar para are savoury and sweet variations of the same recipe or two sides of a coin.
-The latter dish is a favourite in West India, particularly in Gujarat.
+Namak para and shakarpara are savoury and sweet variations of the same recipe or two sides of a coin.
+In West India, particularly in Gujarat, the latter dish is a favourite.
 They are a treat after just a tiring morning of Holi activity.

 Kachori

 Traditionally, kachori is prepared during the Holi celebration.
 It is claimed to have its roots in the Marwari community, although it assumed many other forms (Mogar, Raj, Pyaaz, Nagori, Mawa, Lilva, Heeng, Banarasi).
-This street food consists of a rich, typically savoury, fried all-purpose or whole wheat flour snack.
+This street food consists of a rich, typically savoury, fried snack prepared from all-purpose or whole wheat flour.

 Pakoras